libp2p/specs/pubsub/gossipsub/partial-messages.md

 PartialIDONTWANT serves to cancel any pending PartialIWANTs

+### PartialIHAVE

+Partial IHave allow nodes to signal HAVE information before receiving all segments, unlocking the use of partialIWANT in more contexts.

+Partial IHAVE messages can be used both in the context of lazy push, notifying peers about reception progress, and in the context of heartbeats, sending also Partial IHAVEs.

+The structure of PartialIHAVE is analogous to that of PartialIWANT.

+Part status (the metadata) is set and updated by the upper layer.
+Implementations are free to select when to send an update to their peers based on signaling bandwidth tradeoff considerations.

 ## Application Interface

 Message contents are application defined.
 Thus splitting a message must be